scikit-hep/awkward/docs-sphinx/reference/ak.layout.Index.rst

 An Index represents a contiguous, one-dimensional array of integers that is fully interpreted in the C++ layer.
-The structure of all :doc:`ak.layout.Content` nodes is implemented in Indexes, such as a :doc:`ak.layout.ListArray`'s ``starts`` and ``stops``.
-Only data at the leaves of a structure, such as :doc:`ak.layout.NumpyArray` content, are not implemented in an Index.
-(This allows :doc:`ak.layout.NumpyArray` to handle non-contiguous, non-integer data.)
+The structure of all :class:`ak.layout.Content` nodes is implemented in Indexes, such as a :class:`ak.layout.ListArray`'s ``starts`` and ``stops``.
+Only data at the leaves of a structure, such as :class:`ak.layout.NumpyArray` content, are not implemented in an Index.
+(This allows :class:`ak.layout.NumpyArray` to handle non-contiguous, non-integer data.)

 This distinction is made because the C++ layer needs to make stronger